📊 Data from OPM FedScope: Employment as of December 2025 · Separations & Accessions FY2020–2025. Now includes December 2025 data.

 Built for journalists, researchers, and anyone tracking government workforce changes.

-217,000 federal positions have been restructured since January 2025 — the largest workforce reduction in modern history.
+280,000+ federal positions have been eliminated since January 2025 — the largest peacetime workforce reduction in American history.
 Here's the data.

 Federal Employees